-Overview: This loop through the less-visited part of Norvin Green State Forest passes Lake Sonoma and offers panoramic views from Overlook Rock and Manaticut Point.
+Overview: The 4.5 mile Manaticut Point Trail loops through the less-visited part of Norvin Green State Forest, passes Lake Sonoma and offers panoramic views from Overlook Rock and Manaticut Point.

 Who is Norvin Green?
 It’s a good question.
 Here is the answer.
 And that’s why he’s got a wonderful rugged forest in North Jersey named after him.

 Hike Length: 4.5 miles (8 miles)

 Location: Norvin Green State Forest, Ringwood, NJ